Managing Configuration Comments on IOS XR

 [OUTPUT OMITTED]

-To view the comment, the show configuration commit list detail command that shows the details of each commit must be used.
+To view the comment, the show configuration commit list detail command displays the details of each commit.

 RP/0/RP0/CPU0:PE-TEST-1#show configuration commit list detail